 Really?
 Me?
 Positive?
-If you told my family that I'm a positive person they would laugh their heads off!
-Unfortunately, they see the real me and while I try not to let them see it, the "real me" comes out all too often.
+If you told my family that I'm a positive person, they would laugh their heads off!
+Unfortunately, they see the real me, and while I try not to let them see it, the "real me" comes out all too often.
 The real me needs too much help to get normal things done.
-If I want to go out for example, someone else has to help me get dressed (usually my husband), like putting on my socks and shoes for example, because my spine has deteriorated to the point where I can no longer bend down and my legs no longer bend properly because of my lymphedema.
-Someone else has to be on hand to get my scooter out of the car too, because I am not allowed to lift heavy things (I have two hernias).
-And someone else needs to drive, because lately, I can barely reach the pedals in the car.
+If I want to go out, for example, someone else has to help me get dressed (usually my husband).
+Like putting on my socks and shoes, because my spine has deteriorated to the point where I can no longer bend down.
+Also, I can't lift my legs up because of the lymphedema in them, which causes them to be heavy, big and filled with hard tissue.
+Someone else has to be on hand to get my scooter out of the car, too, because I am not allowed to lift heavy things (I have two hernias).
+And someone else needs to drive because lately, I can barely reach the pedals in the car.
 Seriously, I think I'm shrinking!

-For someone who is (or was) very independent and would often go out and do things with friends at the spur of the moment, it is frustrating not to be able to just get up and go.
+For someone who is (or was) very independent and would often go out and do things with friends at the spur of the moment, it is frustrating not to be able to get up and go.
 I have to rely on others.
 I don't like it that I have become a burden to my family.
 I know I have, because when we think about vacations or going anywhere at all, it always comes with the "what about Mom?" line in the next breath.
-For example, in order for me to visit my daughter who lives about eight hours away from us, we have to pack my scooter, a tub-chair, my CPAP machine (I stop breathing about 40 times an hour when I sleep, so I kind of need it) a grab bar (I fell in my daughter's tub last visit and ripped her towel bar right out of the wall).
-Did I happen to mention I'm also accident prone?
-Letting me outside in the winter is the last thing my family wants to do because if someone is going to slip and fall IT WILL BE ME.
+For example, to visit my daughter, who lives about eight hours away from us, we have to pack my scooter, a tub-chair, and my CPAP machine.
+We also have to stay at a hotel, so that means getting an accessible room.
+Did I happen to mention I'm also accident-prone?
+Letting me outside in the winter is the last thing my family wants to do because if someone is going to slip and fall, IT WILL BE ME.
 Hands down!
-Without exception, if something bad is going to happen then I will be the one it happens to.
+Without exception, if something terrible is going to happen, then I will be the one it happens to.

-Throughout the years I have sprained ankles, snapped tendons, fallen down stairs (three times, once with my newborn son in my arms), broken my thumb three times (going down water slides - don't ask), and let's not forget the accidents in the kitchen (just don't let me near knives!).
-On top of all that, I was diagnosed with an incurable disease that from time to time leaves me with serious infections that require me to be hospitalized.
-All in all, my husband had no idea what he was in for!
+Throughout the years, I have sprained ankles, snapped tendons, fallen down the stairs (three times, once with my newborn son in my arms).
+I have broken my thumb three times (going down water slides - don't ask), and let's not forget the accidents in the kitchen (just don't let me near knives).
+On top of all that, I was diagnosed with an incurable disease that, from time to time, leaves me with severe infections that require me to be hospitalized.
+All in all, my husband had no idea what he was in for.
 Poor man.

-So how do I not give into feeling sorry for myself and have a pity party?
-I have five key strategies that I have relied on for years and without them I think I would go mad.
-I share them here because maybe you are in a situation where you just want to give up and cry.
+So how do I not give in to feeling sorry for myself and have a pity party?
+I have five key strategies that I have relied on for years, and without them, I think I would go mad.
+I share them here because maybe you are in a situation where you want to give up and cry.
 Trust me - I have had those days.
 Don't give into them.
 Pity parties are the worst sort of parties.
 They only have one person attending them - YOU!
-So before you throw one for yourself try one of these strategies instead.
+So before you throw one for yourself, try one of these strategies instead.

 1. Be Ridiculous